dev-dull/hugo-websites/devdull.lol/content/posts/2025.03-DevOps_your_job_hunt/index.md

     - div.summary:
       - div.section_title: Summary
       - div.summary_text: |
           Man, I'm like, a private investigator, you know?
-I've got skills, dude and have been fighting, like, crimes and stuff from {{ date_range("1998-03-06", "now") }} I can, like, solve mysteries and stuff.
+I've got skills, dude, and have been fighting, like, crimes and stuff for {{ (1998, 3, 6)|years_since }} years, man.
+I can, like, solve mysteries and stuff.
 Okay, so maybe I don't always solve them on purpose, but I'm good at, you know, rolling with it.
 I've got experience with, uh, mistaken identities, ransom demands, and, like, really weird dudes.
     - div.experience: